reframejs/reframe/readme.md

 All of Reframe is ejectable and customizable.

-For example, the command `reframe eject server` ejects the server code:
+For example, the CLI command `$ reframe eject server` ejects the server code:
 [Around 30 lines of code](/plugins/server/startServer.js)
 are copied from Reframe's codebase and added to your codebase.
-Allowing you to modify the server code to add API endpoints, change server config, change server entirely, use a process manager, etc.
+Allowing you to modify the server code, so you can add API endpoints, change server config, change server entirely, use a process manager, etc.

 There are several eject commands that you can apply one by one and progressively as the need arises.